Dr. Perry Nickelston

 Medical Director, Marketing and Sales – RockTape

 Dr. Evans graduated from the National University of Health Sciences (NUHS) with a Doctorate in Chiropractic in 2001.
 Dr. Evans owned and operated a private practice in Colorado for 7 years that focused on the treatment of common running, cycling and sports related ailments.

 Alyson had been involved with the athletic and fitness industries for 10 years prior to entering private practice as a Certified Strength and Conditioning Specialist (CSCS).

-Dr. Evans has lectured nationally for the past decade on lower extremity biomechanics, gait analysis, functional rehabilitation, and leg length inequality.
+Alyson has lectured nationally for the past 15 years on lower extremity biomechanics, gait analysis, functional rehabilitation and kinesiology taping.
 She has consulted with a variety of healthcare providers during that time as an expert on foot, knee and hip treatment.
 Her exposure with many challenging patient cases in practice has helped her broaden her knowledge about human biomechanics.
 Dr. Evans continues to see challenging patient cases while balancing her time as the Medical Marketing and Sales Director for Rock Tape and the mother of 3 young children.

 Stuart graduated from Colorado State University with a BS in Exercise Sport Science, emphasis on Sports Medicine, and Human Anatomy and Neurobiology.
 He went on to earn his Masters of Science in Physical Therapy from Regis University in Denver, CO.
-Stuart has consulted for USA Triathlon, was the lead PT for the Colorado Ballet, and has gained a respectful reputation as a running and cycling expert.
+Stu has consulted for USA Triathlon, was the lead PT for the Colorado Ballet, and has gained a respectful reputation as a running and cycling expert.
 He is currently an affiliate faculty member for Regis University.
 He has submerged himself in SFMA Level 1 and 2, as well as become FMS certified.
 He also has completed Level 1 of 2 Functional Dry Needling certification.